Organized in collaboration with the Center for Civic Engagement and the Center for Integrated Professional Development

-Faculty and course instructors are invited to submit a proposal to participate in the Summer 2023 (Re)Design Your Course for Civic Engagement.
-Civic Engagement is one of the core values outlined in Illinois State University's mission statement, Educate - Connect - Elevate .
-The course design cohort model offers faculty the support of colleagues, Center for Integrated Professional Development staff, and faculty and staff from various campus civic engagement initiatives as we work to broaden ISU’s commitment to the values of citizenship, equity, diversity, and inclusion, and institutionalization of civic engagement across the curriculum.
-We seek to include a variety of courses from all disciplines and programs.
+Faculty and Course Instructors are invited to submit a proposal to participate in the Summer 2026 [Re]Design your Course for Civic Engagement.
+Community and Civic Engagement is one of the core values outlined in ISU’s strategic plan, Excellence by Design: 2024-2029.
+Through the cohort model, participants benefit from the support of colleagues, Center for Civic Engagement (CCE) and Center for Integrated Professional Development (CIPD) staff, and people from various campus and organizations, as we work to incorporate civic engagement into the learning experiences of students.
+The goal is to broaden ISU’s commitment to the values of community membership, equity, diversity, and inclusion, and institutionalization of civic engagement across the curriculum.
+We seek to include courses from a variety of disciplines and programs.

-Course Instructors selected to participate in this cohort will spend the equivalent of four days (about 24 hours, both in-person and outside course design work) working to integrate civic engagement into a course they have taught and will teach again in the near future.
-This will include synchronous and asynchronous work (see the schedule outline).
-The redesign process will allow faculty to explore ways to promote active learning experiences and assessment through which students can gain an awareness and understanding of civic engagement as a lifelong responsibility.
+Course Instructors selected to participate in this cohort will spend the equivalent of four days (~24 hours, both in-person and on their own) working to integrate civic engagement into a course they have taught and will teach again in the near future.
+This will include synchronous and asynchronous work per the schedule outlined below.
+The redesign process will allow participants to explore ways to promote active learning experiences and assessment through which students can gain an awareness and understanding of civic engagement as a lifelong responsibility.

-This redesign opportunity can also be used to develop a course that could be included in the interdisciplinary collection of available Civic Engagement and Responsibility Minor electives, further broadening ISU's commitment to the values of citizenship and institutionalization of civic engagement across the curriculum.
-This Course Redesign project will
+This redesign opportunity can also be used to develop a course that could be included in the interdisciplinary collection of available Civic Engagement and Responsibility Minor electives, furthering ISU’s commitment to the values of informed and ethical global leadership and institutionalization of civic engagement across the curriculum.

 Please note that, due to work expectations and stipend considerations, individuals are limited to participating in one Center for Integrated Professional Development Design Cohort experience, including (Re)Design Your Course for Civic Engagement, per Summer Institute.